comagic/comagic-app-onboarding/en/usa/marketplace/SalesForce_custom_object/README.md

 ![image](sf_cobj4.png)

-- You can concatenate multiple CallGear fields with each other or with manual text in one SalesForce field.
+- You can concatenate multiple CallGear fields with each other or with manual text in one Salesforce field.

 ![image](sf_cobj5.png)